hnarayanan/thinkbot-xblock/README.md

 1. Install the [XBlock component architecture](https://github.com/edX/XBlock) project

-2. Source the corresponding venv, if you installed it in a virtual environment (which you should have!)
+2. Source the corresponding `venv`, if you installed it in a virtual environment (which you should have!)

 3. Install the thinkbot related Xblocks from this project's root